Oflag IV-C: Life in the camp

-In Colditz, the Wehrmacht followed the Geneva Convention.
+In Colditz, the Wehrmacht abided by the Geneva Convention.
 Would-be escapees were punished with solitary confinement, instead of being summarily executed.
 In principle, the security officers recognized that it was the duty of the POWs to try to escape and that their own job was to stop them.
 Prisoners could even form gentlemen's agreements with the guards, such as not using borrowed tools for escape attempts.

 Most of the guard company was composed of World War I veterans and young soldiers not fit for the front.
 Because Colditz was a high security camp, the Germans organized three and then later four Appells (roll calls) per day to count the prisoners.
 If they discovered someone had escaped, they alerted every police and train station within a 40 km radius, and many local members of the Hitler Youth would help to recapture any escapees.

 Because of the number of Red Cross food parcels, prisoners sometimes ate better than their guards, who had to rely on Wehrmacht rations.
 Prisoners could use their relative luxuries for trade and, for example, exchange their cigarettes for German Reichsmarks that they hoped could later use in their escape attempts.
-Occasionally this turned out to be a mistake as several of the bills they received were of the earlier Papiermark varieties that were no longer considered valid.
-There were also other currencies in circulation, including the Registermark, used for travelling and investments in Germany; the Reisemark, for tourists; the Kreditsperrmark, for sales of property belonging to foreigners; the Effektensperrmark, arising from the sale of securities in Germany; the Reichskreditkassenschein in occupied territories; and the Behelfszahlungsmittel (Auxiliary Payment Certificates) for the German Armed Forces.
-The Kreditsperrmark and Effektensperrmark were consolidated into the Handelsperrmark in 1939.
-Because of the massive variety of currency types and uses, in several escape attempts, escapees with one of these various currencies printed before 1939 were told their money was no good — leaving them moneyless and easier to recapture.
+Occasionally this turned out to be a mistake as several of the bills they received were of varieties that were not considered valid.